As a student you are responsible for:

 If you are enrolled in any ON campus units, you MUST sit the examinations for those units at the UNE campus in Armidale.

-Students on prac may apply to the Examinations Unit in the Student Centre to sit these examinations at an external venue.
-Contact us via AskUNE as soon as you are aware of this requirement as fees do apply to late changes (within three weeks of the start of the examination period)
+Students on prac may apply to the Examinations Office in Student Central to sit these examinations at an external venue.
+Contact us via AskUNE as soon as you are aware of this requirement as fees do apply to late changes (within five weeks of the start of the examination period)

 Students outside Australia are required to travel up to 300 kms to an overseas examination centre and are also liable for a cost of A$200 per examination held.
 This cost covers courier, administration, venue and supervision fees.
 These charges will apply from the date of dispatch of examination materials to your nominated exam centre.
 The charge will apply irrespective of whether you attend the examination or not.
 If you do not plan to attend exams arranged overseas, or need to change your exam centre, you should contact the Examinations Unit in Student Central as soon as possible to avoid unnecessary fees.